Costa Rican Civil War: Fall of Cartago

 The National Liberation Army, as the rebel army called itself, slowly worked their way up the Pan American Highway, capturing small but important cities and ports with relative ease.
 The official army, which was then led by Picado's brother, was unable to organize an effective resistance to Figueres' National Liberation Army.
 Figueres also contended against the communist militias commanded by congressman Carlos Luis Fallas and against Nicaraguan soldiers who had been sent by Somoza to help the government retain power.

-In Cartago, Costa Rica's second-largest city, located only twelve miles from the capital, Figueres' forces met considerable military opposition; however, the limited forces and supplies of the governmental forces quickly ran out, and Cartago fell into the hands of Figueres on April 12.
-Costa Rican President Picado, realizing that defeat was inevitable, sent notice to Figueres that he was willing to come to a compromise.
+In Cartago, Costa Rica's second-largest city, located only 12 miles from the capital, Figueres' forces met considerable military opposition; however, the limited forces and supplies of the governmental forces quickly ran out, and Cartago was captured by the rebels on April 12.
+Costa Rican President Picado, realizing that defeat was inevitable, sent notice to Figueres that he was willing to compromise.

 Picado's long-time political ally, Manuel Mora of the communist Popular Vanguard Party, had no intention of negotiating with Figueres.
 Mora's forces had sealed themselves up inside the capital of San José, and were determined not to capitulate as quickly as Picado.
 As the target of many of Figueres' criticisms about Costa Rica, Mora and his party were worried that a Figueres-led takeover might well lead to their expulsion from politics.

 Surrender of Picado

-The day after the fall of Cartago, Picado—low on supplies and without any other source of support—sent a letter to Mora and National Republican leader, and former President Calderón stating that "the attempt to hold San José would be futile and catastrophic."
+The day after the fall of Cartago, Picado—low on supplies and without any other source of support—sent a letter to Mora and Calderón stating that "the attempt to hold San José would be futile and catastrophic."
 Mora, facing the reality that now the United States was ready to act against him as well, gave in to Picado's plea.

 On April 19, Picado and Father Benjamín Núñez, an eminent labor leader within Costa Rica, signed the so-called Pact of the Mexican Embassy, ending the armed uprising.
 Picado resigned the next day, leaving Santos León Herrera as interim president.
 Picado and former president Calderón Guardia went into exile in Nicaragua.
 On 24 April, Figueres' forces entered San José, almost six weeks after beginning their revolt in southern Costa Rica.
 On 8 May the provisional junta presided by Figueres formally took over the government.